Pictures of a Fleeting World |

 It is also interesting how quickly the attack on the Pentagon disappeared out of the public eye.
 Hardly anyone can even remember the pictures of it.
 Only the image of the Twin Towers remains as an icon.
 These universal pictures, which in a way spread humanity, are strangely enough mostly techno pictures or pictures of catastrophes, whether the moon landing or the challenger catastrophe.
 Somehow this catastrophic technical-craze-effect seems to be necessary for the pictures to become universal.

-On the other hand the Zapruder amateur film of the assassination of John.
-F. Kennedy also falls into this category.
+On the other hand the Zapruder amateur film of the assassination of John F. Kennedy also falls into this category.

 OK, there are two possibilities – the things which have happened during live transmissions since the eighties, and those from earlier that became international in another way.
 The question is: Why aren’t there any other pictures of real significance in the world?
 Why does it always have to be something with a gruesome touch or some crazy human achievement?